-Find out about creative opportunities for children and young people in Corby, Wellingborough and beyond.
+Find out about creative opportunities for children and young people in North Northamptonshire.

-- Corby Library and Wellingborough Library offer loads of fantastic opportunities for children and families all year round and run creative seasonal activities during school holidays, as well as the annual Summer Reading Challenge. which is Gadgeteers in 2022!
+- Corby Library and Wellingborough Library offer loads of fantastic creative opportunities for children and families all year round.

-- Find the top 100 Stories to Share and join the Book Club on the World Book Day website.
+- Find loads of story resources and join the Book Club on the World Book Day website.

 Pre-school children and their grown-ups

-- Enjoy nature walks and seasonal craft activities at Northamptonshire Country Parks.
+- Enjoy creative outdoor activities at Northamptonshire Country Parks.

-- Explore the Superworm trail and visit the Gruffalo sculptures at Fineshade Wood.
+- Visit the Gruffalo sculptures at Fineshade Wood.

 - Take your little ones to Mini Musical Movers at The Core.